Updated on 12/20/2022

 - Beneficial to both mental and physical health: Deep breathing techniques that are used in holistic therapy have been shown to reduce stress levels while promoting relaxation.
 Both of these are known to benefit mental and physical health.

 “Holistic therapy allows for clients to not ruminate on the particular diagnoses they may be assigned and work to normalize the struggles they are going through.
 It takes the feeling of being labeled away from the person to allow them to concentrate on how each component of themselves is integrated together and they may better understand how they best function as a whole.”

 How to Find a Holistic Provider

-If you are considering holistic psychotherapy and wondering how to start therapy with a holistic provider, there are a few steps to take so you can confidently begin the process.
+If you are considering holistic talk therapy and wondering how to start therapy with a holistic provider, there are a few steps to take so you can confidently begin the process.

 Do your research